Ratification of the eCMR protocol in Europe

 In February 2008 an additional e-protocol was added to the CMR convention, which entered into force in June 2011.
 The e-protocol provides a legal framework and standards for the use of electronic means to record the CMR consignment note.

-In total, the eCMR protocol has been ratified by 34 countries so far:
+In total, the eCMR protocol has been ratified by 36 countries so far:

-Azerbaijan, Belarus, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Iran, Latvia, Lithuania, Luxembourg, Moldova, The Netherlands, Norway, Oman, Poland, Portugal, Russia, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkey, Turkmenistan, Ukraine, United Kingdom of Great Britain and Northern Ireland, Uzbekistan, and Kyrgyzstan.
+Austria, Azerbaijan, Belarus, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Iran, Italy, Latvia, Lithuania, Luxembourg, Moldova, The Netherlands, Norway, Oman, Poland, Portugal, Russia, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkey, Turkmenistan, Ukraine, United Kingdom of Great Britain and Northern Ireland, Uzbekistan, and Kyrgyzstan.

 Use of eCMR in non-ratified countries